War and Remembrance (miniseries): Development

 War and Remembrance had a multi-year production timeline.
 It was, at the time, the most expensive single project in the history of filmed entertainment and the most expensive single-story undertaking in United States television history.
-Costing $104 million ($253 million in 2021 dollars), it took over ABC's broadcast schedule for two one-week periods in 1988 and 1989, totaling 30 prime-time hours.
+Costing $135 million according to Brandon Stoddard in his Television Academy Foundation interview, it took over ABC's broadcast schedule for two one-week periods in 1988 and 1989, totaling 30 prime-time hours.

 Up to that point, television had been dominated by the Big Three broadcasting networks in the United States, ABC, NBC and CBS.
 Shortly afterwards, cable television began the fragmentation of the United States broadcasting audience in earnest, leaving War and Remembrance the last of the giant miniseries.
 Miniseries had been major events on American television and ABC had produced some of the most seminal, under its ABC Novels for Television banner, including QB VII, Rich Man, Poor Man, Roots, Roots: The Next Generations, and Masada.

 Because Herman Wouk was happy with Dan Curtis's 1983 ABC Novel for Television adaptation of The Winds of War, Wouk allowed Curtis to adapt the sequel novel as well.
 Curtis turned the project down at first, however.
 He feared it would be impossible to accomplish, even with virtually unlimited resources.
 Curtis worried that the massive naval battles could not be recreated, because so few WWII-era ships and planes still existed.
 More importantly, Curtis, who was Jewish, wondered how to do justice to the reality of the Holocaust, saying "to put on film the true horror was impossible.
 Once one false note sneaks in, you're gone.
 And, in my own eyes, I felt failing would be an absolute crime."
 Curtis credited his wife Norma with convincing him to take on the mammoth job, recounting that she told him "You'll kill yourself if someone else finishes this story."